newtonproject/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/run-a-node/index.md

 You are responsible for storing your keystore and password safely.
 It’s important to keep your digital assets safe, just like you would your physical assets.

-#### 3.Click the blow link to submit a issue, fill the required information and wait for the existing ledger node to be approved
+#### 3. Click the blow link to submit a issue, fill the required information and wait for the existing ledger node to be approved

 [Apply for mainnet|testnet ledger node](https://github.com/newtonproject/newchain-nodes/issues/new/choose)